kvesteri/sqlalchemy-continuum/docs/plugins.rst

 TransactionMeta
 ---------------

+TransactionMetaPlugin offers a way of saving key-value data for transations.

-Each transaction has a relation to TransactionMeta class.
-This class contains three columns transaction_id, key and value.
+TransactionMetaPlugin creates a simple model called TransactionMeta.
+This class has three columns: transaction_id, key and value.

 You can easily 'tag' transactions with certain key value pairs by giving these keys and values as parameters to tx_meta function of VersioningManager.